tejaswinikanda2003/netflixxclonee/README.md

 | Discord           | Real-time chat, pair programming     |
 | GSSoC Mentors     | Onboarding help, code reviews        |
 ---
-## 🤝 Contributing
-We welcome contributions of all kinds!

-Fork the repository

-Create a new branch

-Make your changes

-Create a pull request with a meaningful description

-Please read our CONTRIBUTING.md for detailed guidelines.

----

-## 📄 License
-This project is open source and available under the MIT License.

----

-## 🌟 Acknowledgment
-This project is a part of GirlScript Summer of Code (GSSoC).
-We're glad to support first-time contributors and open-source learners!

 ⭐ If you like this project, don’t forget to star the repo and contribute!